 Beltrami Park is ''crawling'' with opportunities for activity, including a huge big-eyed purple and green bug to climb over, a bright red train waiting to pull out of the station and a house in the sand.

-The Park was named in honor of Giacomo Constantino Beltrami (1779-1855).
-He was an Italian jurist, scholar and explorer who discovered the source of the Mississippi River.
+The Park was named in honor of Giacomo Constantino Beltrami (1779-1855), an Italian jurist, scholar and explorer who is credited with being the first European to identify the source of the Mississippi River in Minnesota in 1823.
+A bronze plaque honoring Beltrami, which still stands, was placed in the park in 1948.